Travel Guide

 Food storage is so important in Havasu campground.
 Hanging your food or storing them in bear canisters are effective methods from keeping the critters away from your food.

-9. Absolutely no pictures or videos inside Supai Village or of tribe members
+9. Absolutely no pictures or videos are allowed inside Supai Village or of tribe members

 This is not a new rule or update, but it’s a critical one worth re-emphasizing for all visitors and hikers planning to travel to the Havasupai Indian reservation.